Jules Joseph Lefebvre

-Jules Joseph Lefebvre ([ʒyl ʒozɛf ləfɛvʁ]; 14 March 1836 – 24 February 1911) was a French figure painter, educator and theorist.
+Jules Joseph Lefebvre ([ʒyl ʒozɛf ləfɛvʁ]; 14 March 1836 – 24 February 1911) was a French painter, educator and theorist.

 Early life

 Lefebvre was born in Tournan-en-Brie, Seine-et-Marne, on 14 March 1836.
 He entered the École nationale supérieure des Beaux-Arts in 1852 and was a pupil of Léon Cogniet.

 Career

 He won the prestigious Prix de Rome with his The Death of Priam in 1861.
 Between 1855 and 1898, he exhibited 72 portraits in the Paris Salon.
 Many of his paintings are single figures of beautiful women.
-Among his best portraits were those of M. L. Reynaud and the Prince Imperial (1874).
+Among the portraits of his considered the best were those of M. L. Reynaud and the Prince Imperial (1874).
 In 1891, he became a member of the French Académie des Beaux-Arts.

 He was professor at the Académie Julian in Paris.
 Lefebvre is chiefly important as an excellent and sympathetic teacher who numbered many Americans among his 1500 or more pupils.
 Among his famous students were Fernand Khnopff, Kenyon Cox, Félix Vallotton, Ernst Friedrich von Liphart, Georges Rochegrosse, the Scottish-born landscape painter William Hart, Walter Lofthouse Dean, and Edmund C. Tarbell, who became an American Impressionist painter.
-Another pupil was the miniaturist Alice Beckington.
+Another pupil was the miniaturist Alice Beckington as was Laura Leroux-Revault, the daughter of his friend Louis Hector Leroux.
 Jules Benoit-Lévy entered his workshop at the École nationale supérieure des Beaux-Arts.

 Lefebvre died in Paris on 24 February 1911 and was buried in the Montmartre Cemetery with a bas-relief depiction of his painting La Vérité on his grave.